A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsubsection{Epistasis}

-In the last decade, improved genetic sequencing of genomes and transcriptomes has revealed that traits often depend on many, if not most genes.
+In the last decade, improved genetic sequencing of genomes and transcriptomes has revealed that some traits depend on many, if not most genes.
 This change in perspective has been described as a transition from monogenic, to polygenic and omnigenic models \cite{boyle2017expanded}.
 Furthermore, the effect of a single genetic variant can depend on the presence of other genetic variants, a type of genetic interaction called epistasis.
-As in the example of a person's height in the introduction, a general phenotype $F(G)$ that depends on the presence of a set of genetic variants $g_i \in G$ can be decomposed into the sum of the effects of subsets $g_i\in\mathcal{P}(G)$ of genetic variants.
+As in the example of a person's height in Section \ref{sec:mereology}, a general phenotype $F(G)$ that depends on the presence ($g_i=1$) or absence ($g_i=0$) of a set of genetic variants $g_i \in G$ can be decomposed into the sum of the effects of subsets $g_i\in\mathcal{P}(G)$ of genetic variants.
 A Möbius inversion on the lattice of subsets of genetic variants gives the following definitions for genetic effects and epistatic interactions $I(g)$:

-This expression is indeed the one used to estimate epistasis in much of the literature.
+This expression is indeed commonly used to estimate epistasis.
 The authors of \cite{beerenwinkel2007epistasis} arrive at a similar expression based on volumes of polytopes, which has been used to describe epistasis among genetic variants \cite{eble2023master} as well as in the context of microbiomes \cite{gould2018microbiome}.

 Even though interactions are necessarily defined with respect to some outcome, this need not be a phenotype in the traditional sense of the word.
 One possible outcome that requires no macroscopic measurements, for example, is the population probability of a particular gene expression pattern.
-If we represent gene expression as a binary vector $G$, where $G_i=1$ if gene $i$ is expressed above some threshold, then inverting the log-probability of observing transcriptome $G$ gives the following definition of the interaction among genes $g_i$:
+If we represent gene expression as a binary vector $\bm{G}$, where $G_i=1$ if gene $i$ is expressed above some threshold, then inverting the log-probability of observing transcriptome $\bm{G}$ gives the following definition of the interaction among genes $g_i$:

 which can be directly estimated from a population sample.
 A method to estimate such interactions from single-cell RNA-seq data was recently developed, and used to identify novel cell states and types in various organisms \cite{jansma2023high}.